Do You Feel Overwhelmed, Unfocused, Or Disorganized?

 If you’re like many of our clients, your personal relationships are also being affected by your ADHD.
 If your time-management and organizational challenges are causing interpersonal problems, we can brainstorm solutions.
 For example, your partner or roommate might hate it when you scatter your keys, lunch box, and jacket all over the house.
 But the idea of putting all of your work things away as soon as you get home might seem unreasonable.
 Temporarily dumping everything into a bin until you’re ready to put it away could satisfy everyone.

 Being surrounded by neurotypical people when you have adult ADHD can be extremely frustrating.
 Unfortunately, being in a frustrated mood can negatively impact your ability to manage your ADHD symptoms.
 To decrease negative feelings and increase your confidence so you can more easily apply what you learn in therapy, we’ll use an evidence-based approach called cognitive-behavioral therapy (CBT).
-Our brains have a way of assuming the worst, but CBT can help you challenge and dismiss unhelpful and untrue thoughts such as “I can’t do this,” or “I’ll get fired if I make a mistake.”
+Our brains have a way of assuming the worst, but CBT can help you challenge and provide alternatives to unhelpful and untrue thoughts such as “I can’t do this,” or “I’ll get fired if I make a mistake.”

 When you leave behind unhelpful thoughts, you’ll be calmer and more confident.
 Your newfound emotional stability will empower you to apply the skills from therapy, enabling you to strengthen relationships, accomplish goals, and focus on what’s important to you.